WalletScrutiny/WalletScrutinyCom/_android/com.kinesis.kinesisapp.md

 While we were also able to locate the [source code](https://github.com/KinesisNetwork/wallet-mobile) for the Android wallet, the repositories last commit was from May 18, _2018_.
 The appID was also `com.kinesiswalletapp` rather than `com.kinesis.kinesisapp`, the appID on the Play Store.

+From the Help Center: [Can I use the Kinesis Wallet on multiple computers?](https://support.kinesis.money/hc/en-gb/articles/360031778772-Can-I-use-the-Kinesis-Wallet-on-multiple-computers-)

+> Yes, you can, however, you will need to import your Wallet on each new device and browser which will require your recovery phrase.
+Be aware, clearing your device cache will require you to re-import your wallet using the recovery phrase.

+On the web application, we are able to import an existing wallet via a 12-word phrase or create a new wallet.
+Once we created a wallet, we were provided with our new 12-word phrase.
+After confirming that the user has saved the key, we were compelled to check the user agreement:

+> I understand that my wallet and Kinesis are held securely on this device and not on any servers.

 ### Verdict

+From the above, we can conclude that this app is **non-custodial.**

-With the app's latest update being on 2021-08-09 and the Github repository having last been updated back in 2018, it's doubtable that the source code will match up.
+However, with the app's latest update being on 2021-08-09 and the Github repository having last been updated back in 2018, it's doubtable that the source code will match up.
 As such, this app is **not verifiable.**